Rosalind Brewer

-Rosalind G. Brewer (born 1962) is an American businesswoman, and the CEO of Walgreens Boots Alliance since March 2021.
-She is one of only two Black women CEOs of Fortune 500 companies (along with Thasunda Duckett).
-Brewer is the first African American woman to become CEO of Walgreens Boots Alliance, group president and COO of Starbucks, and CEO of Sam's Club.
+Rosalind G. Brewer (born 1962) is an American businesswoman and former CEO of Walgreens Boots Alliance, before stepping down in September 2023.
+Brewer is the first woman to become CEO of Walgreens Boots Alliance, group president and COO of Starbucks, and CEO of Sam's Club.
+She currently serves as the interim president of Spelman College, and as a member of the President's Export Council.

 USA Today referred to her as "one of corporate America's most prominent women and black female executives."
-Brewer has been noted a "Highly Powerful Woman" by both Forbes and Fortune magazines.
+Brewer has been called a "Highly Powerful Woman" by Forbes and Fortune magazines.

 Early life and education

 Rosalind Brewer was born in 1962 in Detroit, Michigan, the youngest of five children; they were the first generation in her family to attend college.
 Due to her inclination for math and science, Brewer was interested in pursuing a career as a physician.

-In 1980, upon graduating from Cass Technical High School in Detroit, Brewer enrolled at Spelman College in Atlanta, Georgia where she completed her Bachelor of Science in chemistry.
-After completing her undergraduate studies, she decided not to pursue a career in medicine and began working at Kimberly-Clark as a research technician.
+In 1980, upon graduating from Cass Technical High School in Detroit, Brewer enrolled at Spelman College in Atlanta, Georgia where she completed her bachelor's degree in chemistry.
+She decided not to pursue a career in medicine, and began working at Kimberly-Clark as a research technician.

-Brewer completed the Director’s College (executive education) program at the University of Chicago Booth School of Business and Stanford Law School, as well as the Advanced Management Program at The Wharton School, University of Pennsylvania.
+Brewer completed the director's college (executive education) program at the University of Chicago Booth School of Business and Stanford Law School, as well as the advanced management program at The Wharton School, University of Pennsylvania.

 Career

 Brewer has held executive positions at Kimberly-Clark, Walmart, Sam's Club, Starbucks, and Walgreens Boots Alliance.
-Additionally, Brewer was made the only African American member of the board of directors at Amazon in 2019.
-She also served as a member on the Board of Directors at Lockheed Martin and Molson Coors Brewing Company.
-Brewer continues to serve as a member on the Board of Trustees for Westminster School, the Board of Councilors for the Carter Presidential Center, and serves as the Board of Trustees Chair at Spelman College.
+Additionally, in 2019 Brewer was elected and became the only black member of the board of directors at Amazon.
+She has been a non-executive director at Lockheed Martin and Molson Coors Brewing Company.
+Brewer continues to serve as a member on the board of trustees for Westminster School, the board of councilors for the Carter Presidential Center, and board of trustees chair at Spelman College.

 Kimberly-Clark (1984-2006)

 In 1984, after graduating from Spelman College, Brewer began her career as a research technician at Kimberly-Clark, a global paper-based product company, till 1988.
-From 1988 to 1998, she held numerous leadership roles including: market manager, director for Skincare, and vice president for nonwovens.
-From 1998 and 2006, Brewer served as the president for manufacturing and operations and the global president at Kimberly-Clark.
+From 1988 to 1998, she held numerous leadership roles including market manager, and director for Skincare.
+Between 1998 and 2006, Brewer served as the vice president of Kimberly-Clark's Nonwovens division.
 Brewer had a 22 year career at Kimberly-Clark Corporation.